 (ii) Beneficially owned shares consists of (i) 3,825,659 ordinary shares held by Vida Ventures II, LLC ("Vida II Main Fund"), (ii) 106,159 ordinary shares held by Vida Ventures II-A, LLC ("Vida II Parallel Fund", and together with the Vida II Main Fund, "Vida II").
 VV Manager II, LLC ("VV Manager II") is the manager of Vida II.
 Arie Belldegrun, Fred Cohen, and Leonard Potter are the members of the management committee of VV Manager II (the "Management Committee") and Arie Belldegrun, Fred Cohen, Stefan Vitorovic, Arjun Goyal, Helen Kim, Rajul Jain, and Joshua Kazam are the members of the investment committee of VV Manager II (the "Investment Committee").
-Each of the Management Committee, the Investment Committee and each member of each of the Management Committee and Investment Committee and each member of each of the Management Committee and Investment Committee disclaims beneficial ownership over the securities held of record by Vida II.
+Each of the Management Committee, the Investment Committee and the respective members thereof may be deemed to share voting and dispositive power over the shares held by Vida II.
+VV Manager II, the Management Committee, the Investment Committee and each member of each of the Management Committee and Investment Committee disclaims beneficial ownership over the securities held of record by Vida II.
 The address of all entities affiliated with Vida is 40 Broad Street, Suite 201, Boston, MA 02109.